 MFA aims to impact, through increased financing and improved competitiveness, small actors in specific agricultural sectors; the full list with geographic scope is included below.
-Offerors should be able to demonstrate that their activities will involve small value chain actors that are conducting business in the above listed value chains (VC).
+Offerors should be able to demonstrate that their activities will involve small value chain actors that are conducting business in the above-listed value chains (VC).
 Examples of value chain actors include input dealers, producers, processors, aggregators, storage service providers, traders, retailers, exporters, agriculture logistics firms, and technology providers.

-There are three categories of eligible small actors (smallholders, microenterprises, bottom of the pyramid borrowers) under this subcontract:
+There are three categories of eligible small actors (smallholders, microenterprises, bottom of the pyramid borrowers) under MFA Activity:

-- Maize, soy, cowpea and groundnut value chain deals.
+- 1. Maize, soy, cowpea, and ground nut value chain deals.
 Approved enterprises must be situated in or must work with suppliers/producers located within the Feed the Future Ghana Zone of Influence's (ZOI) 171 Districts across four regions (Northern, North East, Upper East, Upper West).
 The enterprise must be located in, selling to, or buying from any of these districts. - 2.
-Trade acceleration value chain deals (High value export crops, including but not limited to Shea, Cashew and Mango).
-Diversification into higher-value crops of agricultural transformation that offers the potential to pull farm households by connecting them to more lucrative domestic and international markets and diversifying their incomes.
-This could include crops such as yam, moringa, pineapple, papaya, or tomatoes, among others.
+Trade acceleration value chain deals (High-value export crops, including but not limited to shea, cashew, mango, and pineapple).
+Diversification into higher-value crops of agricultural transformation offers the potential to pull farm households by connecting them to more lucrative domestic and international markets and diversifying their incomes.
+This could include crops such as vam, moringa, papava, or tomatoes, among others.
 The small actors must be operational within Ghana, but there is no regional geographic requirement.

-3. AWARD INFORMATION
+AWARD INFORMATION